to-sora/EaseScrap/Readme.md

 ## Working in batch
-Make use of script in scrip directory to run job in background and in batch by `nohup`
+Make use of .sh in script directory to run job in background and in batch by `nohup`